 - A thesis or bachelor project where you have received your last grade or the date when your supervisor and examiner have signed a pre-approval (forhåndsgodkendelse).

-- If your education ends with a thesis or final (major) paper, the education can be considered ended already at the time when an advanced approval is received from your examiner or adviser.
-It is required that all grades have been awarded and all student activities have stopped.
-Student activities include participating in tutorials, exams or defending a thesis etc.
+It is a requirement that all grades have been awarded and all student activities have stopped.
+Student activities include participating in tutorials, exams or defending a thesis, etc.

 If you have a student job

-You can sign up as a new graduate on the basis of a completed bachelor degree.
-This ensures that you are entitled to unemployment benefits - without the qualifying month - if you discontinue your master's studies before graduation.
-Securing your right to unemployment benefits in this way will be valid for two years.
+You can change your status from student to a new graduate, based on a completed bachelor degree.
+This ensures that you earn the right to receive unemployment benefits, if you discontinue your master's studies before graduating.
+This way of securing your right to unemployment benefits is valid for two years.